TorqueFlite: Front-wheel drive transaxles

 The A404, A413, A470, and A670 are front wheel drive transaxle derivatives of the A904 Torqueflite.

-In the late 1970s, Chrysler designed the A404 TorqueFlite three-speed automatic transaxle for its front wheel drive Dodge Omni and Plymouth Horizon subcompact cars.
+In the late 1970s, Chrysler designed the A404 TorqueFlite three-speed automatic transaxle for its front-wheel drive Dodge Omni and Plymouth Horizon subcompact cars.
 This transaxle would be upgraded in the 1980s into the A413 and A670 units, which were progressively heavier-duty, for Chrysler's K-cars and their derivatives, including the minivans.
-The four-speed Ultradrive electronic four-speed automatic transaxle would eventually replace it, but the three-speed lasted for more than a decade after the 1989 debut of the four-speed unit.
+The four-speed Ultradrive electronic four-speed automatic transaxle would eventually replace it.
+Still, the three-speed lasted for more than a decade after the 1989 debut of the four-speed unit.

 A404

 The light-duty A404 was used with the smallest straight-4 engines from Chrysler, commonly the 1.7 L Volkswagen unit.